 Losing weight is an uphill battle.
 And maintaining the reduced pounds?
 Even more challenging!
 You could practically become a gym rat and feed your body with minimum calories, but this could soon result in a burn-out.
 But have you heard of adding a scientifically proven and delicious alternative to your diet?
-Healthy juicing is your way to attain a slender figure in no time!
+As part of a nutritious and balanced diet, a moderate intake of healthy juices can be your way to attain a slender figure in no time!

 Know that some types of juices are high in sugar and low in fiber content.
 This could ramp up your caloric intake and gradually lead to weight gain– which is completely opposed to your goal.

 Thus, it is vital to understand healthy juicing for weight loss and how to make simple yet delicious juices at home.
-Making homemade juices low in fruit and high in vegetables can promote weight loss, especially if you replace sugary beverages with healthy green juices.
+Making homemade juices incorporating both fruits and vegetables can support weight loss, especially if you replace sugary or alcoholic beverages with healthy green juices.

 Also, you can make the juice using a juicer or a blender.
-Although, the latter is preferred as it retains a high amount of fiber, which promotes the feeling of fullness and helps manage your hunger.
+Although, using a blender is preferred as it retains more of the fiber from the fruits and vegetables, which promotes the feeling of fullness and helps manage your hunger.

 Are you curious about how healthy juices can cut extra fat?
 If yes, keep reading this article to find healthy juicing recipes for weight loss, followed by extensive details about their impact on your overall health.